SpaceGiraffe-io/reqhub-docs/docs/guides/setting-up-stripe.md

 ## Adding pricing plans

-On one of your API pages, you should now see a button to add pricing plans.
+On your API pages, you should now see a button to add pricing plans under the &#x1F4B3; **Plans & pricing** section.

 ![Add a pricing plan](https://reqhubprod.blob.core.windows.net/public/docs/add-pricing-plan.png)

 Fill out the form with the pricing details you want.
 You can set up pricing for recurring billing, per-request usage-based pricing, and trial periods.
-If you want more information on pricing, check out our guide on [how pricing works](/guides/how-pricing-works).

 ![Pricing plan form](https://reqhubprod.blob.core.windows.net/public/docs/pricing-plan-form.png)

 Once you've created some plans, they'll look something like this to other users.

 ![Pricing plans](https://reqhubprod.blob.core.windows.net/public/docs/pricing-plans.png)

+For more information about setting up pricing, check out our recipes for [setting up monthly pricing](/recipes/monthly-pricing.md), [setting up usage pricing](/recipes/usage-pricing.md), and [configuring trial periods](/recipes/usage-pricing.md).
+You may also want to see our guide on [how subscriptions work](/guides/how-subscriptions-work).

 #### That's it!